Ford Fiesta (first generation): Model history

 The car was initially available in Europe with the Valencia 957 cc I4 (high compression and low compression options), and 1117 cc engines and in Base, Popular, L, GL (1978 onward), Ghia and S trim, as well as a van.
 The U.S. Mark I Fiesta was built in Saarlouis and Cologne, Germany but to slightly different specifications; U.S. models were Base, Decor, Sport, and Ghia, the Ghia having the highest level of trim.
 These trim levels changed very little in the Fiesta's three-year run in the US, from 1977 to 1980.
 All U.S. models featured the more powerful 1596 cc engine, which was the older "Crossflow" version of the Kent engine.
 Among the other changes required for the US market, the Fiesta was fitted with a catalytic converter and air pump to satisfy strict Californian and Federal emission regulations, energy-absorbing bumpers, side-marker lamps, round sealed-beam headlamps, improved crash dynamics and fuel system integrity as well as optional air conditioning (a/c was not available in Europe).
 In the U.S. market, the Ford Escort replaced both the Fiesta and the compact Pinto in 1981.

 At the beginning of the British government's Motability scheme for disabled motorists in 1978, the Fiesta was one of the key cars to be available on the scheme.

 A sporting derivative (1.3 L Supersport) was offered in Europe for the 1980 model year, using the 1.3 L Kent Crossflow engine, effectively to test the market for the similar XR2 introduced a year later, which featured a 1.6 L version of the same engine.
 Black plastic trim was added to the exterior and interior.
 The small square headlights were replaced with larger circular ones resulting in the front indicators being moved into the bumper to accommodate the change.
 With a quoted performance of 0–60 mph in 9.3 seconds and 105 mph top speed, the XR2 hot hatch became a cult car beloved of boy racers throughout the 1980s.

 For the 1979 auto show season, Ford in conjunction with its Ghia Operations in Turin, Italy, produced the Ford Fiesta Tuareg off-road car.
 It was touted in press materials as "a concept vehicle designed and equipped for practical, off-road recreational use."

 Minor revisions appeared across the range in late 1981, with larger bumpers to meet crash worthiness regulations and other small improvements in a bid to maintain showroom appeal ahead of the forthcoming second generation.

 It was well-received on most European markets, particularly the United Kingdom, where it was the ninth best selling car in its first year, and by 1981 it was the third best seller.
-However, in 1982 it was outsold by BL's new Austin Metro, and with a host of new superminis being launched across Europe between September 1982 and June 1983, Ford was keen to update the Fiesta in order to keep it competitive with its rivals.
+However, in 1982 it was outsold by BL's new Austin Metro, and with new superminis from British Leyland, Volkswagen, Vauxhall/Opel, Nissan, Fiat and Peugeot newly launched or about to be launched, Ford set about revitalising the Fiesta in order to keep it competitive in Europe.